nikp712/Doctor-clinic-sql-queries/README.md

 4. Review your database schema and relational model, then use my sample queries as a template or reference.
 5. Open SQL_Queries.sql in SQL Workbench/J or MySQL Workbench.
 6. Run each query independently and review the results.

+> **Note:**
+> The original database is not included due to privacy and copyright.
+> Adjust table/column names as needed for your database schema.

 ---